Table of Contents

 Between the long and narrow abdomen and longer legs, the queen actually sticks out quite noticeably.
 The trick is identifying those two features in the middle of tens of thousands of others.
 With practice, you can get pretty good at it.

-Your most important clue in tracking down the queen is bee behavior.
+Your most important clue in tracking down the queen is bee behavior (which we touched upon above).
 Every bee in a hive has a job to do.
 Worker bees go out and forage.
 Nursery bees care for larvae and fill honeycombs with honey.
 The queen’s job is to reproduce.
 She has a single mind to do only that.
 As such, she is quite determined.

 Spend some time observing the behavior and you will notice that the queen seems to move through the brood chamber with authority.
 She doesn’t linger.
 She knows exactly where she’s going and how she plans to get there.
 Meanwhile, worker and nursery bees get out of her way when she moves.